AKvariani/COVID-Impact-NYC-Mousing-Market/README.md

 ________________________________________
 **6. Project Files**

+Below is a list of files included in this project. please download the files and adjust the file paths accordingly.
+Otherwise, a PDF version of the output results is available for review.

 • **historicalweeklydata (1).CSV** - Dataset from Realtor.com containing weekly historical real estate metrics

 • **RDC_Inventory_Core_Metrics_Zip_History.csv** - Dataset containing U.S. mortgage rate